jboates01/fulcrum-active-fitness-gym/README.md

 ## 2. Develop Responsive Web Pages
 - **Objective:** Ensure that the website is fully responsive on all devices.
-- **Details:** Utilise flexible layouts, images, and CSS media queries to accommodate various screen sizes and orientations.
+- **Details:** Utilise flexible layouts, images, and CSS or media queries to accommodate various screen sizes and orientations.

 ## 3. Provide Comprehensive Fitness Information
 - **Objective:** Offer detailed information about fitness programs, including schedules and session descriptions.